Holiday

 Perfect Chocolate Chip Cookies | Lemon & Mocha

-Although I’m ice cream obsessed and having a very close relationship with my Perfect Chocolate Cupcakes, my favorite dessert is a chocolate chip cookie.
+Although I’m ice cream obsessed and have a very close relationship with my Perfect Chocolate Cupcakes, my favorite dessert is a chocolate chip cookie.
 If I’m going to be specific though, my absolute favorite dessert is my Perfect Chocolate Chip Cookies.
 I know, it sounds so egotistical, which is not me at all, but they are my ideal chocolate chip cookie.
 Chewy, soft, rich flavor and loaded with chocolate chips.
 They are also my favorite cookies to bake because there’s no resting time for the dough!
 This is ideal for whenever you are having a cookie craving, which is my usual state of being.

 Perfect Chocolate Chip Cookies | Lemon & Mocha